Forethought-Technologies/AutoChain/README.md

 Agent is the component that decide how to respond to user or whether agent requires to use tools.
 There are a few typical interactions an agent should support:

+**prompt** Depending on agents you are building, you might want to wrirte different agent's planning prompt. policy controls the steps agent should take for different situation.
+Those prompt could be string template so that later one the same agent could substitute different values into the prompt for different use cases

 **should_answer**: not all the question should be answered by agent.
 If agent decides that this is not a query that should be handled by this agent, it could gracefully exits as early as possible.